shreyasrai23/lexicographic-permutations/README.md

 # lexicographic-permutations
-A recursive program that will produce any given lexicographic permutation of the digits 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9
+A recursive program that will produce any given lexicographic permutation of a list of characters

+Sample Code:
+Enter a string of digits: Hello there!
+Please enter a string of digits
+Enter a string of digits: 12345
+Enter a number to signify which permutation to print from the lexicographic order: no Please enter a number only
+Enter a number to signify which permutation to print from the lexicographic order: 35 23514